Practice 03 · Digital Products & Platforms

 Grow

 Embedded retainer for the first quarter post-launch.
-Then the team inherits · codebase, runbook, dashboards.
+Then your team inherits · codebase, runbook, dashboards.
 Clean handover.

 What you actually get.